-Cloud Control by Forsythes Technology is a free service that analyses your cloud and network architecture, usage and requirements, and identifies how you can achieve lower costs while maintaining or improving service level performance.
+Cloud Control and Network Analysis by Forsythes Technology are free services that analyse your cloud and/or network architecture, usage and requirements, to identify how you can achieve lower costs while maintaining or improving service level performance.

-Our team of specialist cloud architects works with Azure, Amazon Web Services (AWS), Microsoft 365, Telstra Cloud, private and hybrid cloud, and of course our own Forsythes Cloud.
+Our specialist cloud and network architects work with SD-WAN, traditional networks, and public, private and hybrid cloud, including our own Forsythes Cloud.
 With the right cloud and network architecture, we help our clients achieve cost savings of up to 60%.

 Our cloud spend was previously around $12,500/mth.
 Forsythes Technology has helped us reduce this by over $5,000/mth, achieving a 43% cost saving.

 John Babic – BMT Tax Depreciation

 Provided fast and free of charge, these services will make recommendations to optimise your cloud and/or network architecture and spend, and improve your ROI.